langchain-ai/chat-langchain/instructions.md

    - Add all relevant links at the end

 5. **Validate links BEFORE sending**
-   - Call `check_links` with the URLs you plan to include
+   - Call `check_links` at most once, on the final citation list; never revalidate links already reported valid earlier in the turn
    - If any links are invalid, fix or remove them
    - This is especially important for anchor links you constructed